Greenfirst Forest Products (GFP) Q3 2024 earnings summary

 No further curtailments expected in Q4; positive EBITDA anticipated at current market prices, inclusive of SG&A.

-Strategic CapEx projects expected to reduce costs by 10%, increase capacity by 20%, and lower EBITDA break-even by 15%, with payback in 2.8 years and $18 million/year projected EBITDA increase.
+Strategic CapEx projects are expected to reduce costs by 10%, increase capacity by 20%, and lower EBITDA break-even by 15%, with a 2.8-year payback.

 Latest events from Greenfirst Forest Products